mendel5/alternative-front-ends/README.md

 ### Discord

-- [Ripcord](https://cancel.fm/ripcord/): A desktop client for Discord/Slack and other group chat services
+- [gtkcord3](https://github.com/diamondburned/gtkcord3): A lightweight Discord client written in Golang which uses GTK3 for the user interface

 ### Other